dmbarbour/glas/docs/GlasApps.md

 ### Concurrency and Parallelism

-Repeating a single transaction that makes a non-deterministic binary choice is equivalent to repeating two transactions that are identical until this choice then deterministically diverge.
+Repeating a single transaction that makes a non-deterministic binary choice is equivalent to repeating two transactions that are identical before this choice then deterministically diverge.
 We can optimize non-deterministic choice using replication.
-Usefully, each replica can be stable under incremental computation.
-Introducing a non-deterministic choice effect enables a single repeating transaction to represent a dynamic set of repeating transactions.
+Usefully, replicas can be stable under incremental computation.
+Introducing non-deterministic choice enables a single repeating transaction to represent a full dynamic set of repeating transactions.

 Transactions in the set will interact via shared state.
 Useful interaction patterns such as channels and mailboxes can be modeled and typefully abstracted within shared state.
 Transactional updates and ability to wait on flexible conditions also mitigates many challenges of working directly with shared state.

 Concurrent transactions can evaluate in parallel insofar as they avoid read-write conflict.
 When conflict does occur, one transaction will be aborted by the system while the other proceeds.
 The system can record a conflict history to heuristically schedule transactions to reduce risk of conflict.
+Fairness is feasible if we ensure individual transactions do not require overly long to evaluate.
 Additionally, applications can be architected to avoid conflict, using intermediate buffers and staging areas to reduce contention.

 ### Distribution